304 North Cardinal St.

 While I could easily fill post upon post about various talks, topics, contests, and people, I will try to keep it down to one (reasonably sized) post.

-This was my first trip to Vegas ever, and it was definitely an eye opener.
+This was my first trip to Vegas ever, and it was an eye-opener.
 I have never been to anywhere in the world quite like it.

-Between the people, the buildings, and all there is to do, it is definitely a unique place.
+Between the people, the buildings, and all there is to do, it is a unique place.

 Vegas was a bit too hot for my liking, and being “just a dry heat” didn’t make it better.